-CSU-Global makes every effort to provide you with opportunities to earn academic credits that contribute toward supporting student learning and accelerate degree completion.
-Alternative credit options allow you to demonstrate competency through a combination of knowledge, prior experiences, and independent learning in order to decrease cost and time when earning a degree.
+CSU-Global makes every effort to provide opportunities to earn academic credits that contribute toward supporting student learning and accelerate degree completion.
+Alternative credit options allow students to demonstrate competency through a combination of knowledge, prior experiences, and independent learning in order to decrease cost and time when earning a degree.

 - Competency Based Exams (CBE)

-- You may take as many CBEs as they as long as you have room in the degree plan and fit in with the university transfer credit policies.
-Please be sure to consult with your Student Advisor to make sure CBEs are a good fit for your program.
+- Student can take many CBEs as they as long as they have room in their degree plan and fit in with the university transfer credit policies.

 - Prior Learning Assessment (PLA)

-- You may complete up to 30 credits through Prior Learning Assessments
+- Students may complete up to 30 credits through Prior Learning Assessments

 - No more than 50% of major and no more than 3 specialization course requirements can be fulfilled using alternative or transfer credit.